kitnato/neverquest/source/data/manual.md

 - Medium purchase & crafting cost
 - Medium weight

-There is also a certain [range](#range) that delays contact with the monster.
+Also provides a certain [range](#range) that delays contact with the monster.

-They require finite ammunition as part of the second slot, which can be purchased from the [fletcher](#fletcher) once the correct relic has been acquired from the [merchant](#merchant).
+Requires finite ammunition as part of the second slot, which can be purchased from the [fletcher](#fletcher) once the ammunition pouch has been acquired from the [merchant](#merchant).

 Requires the [archery](#archery) skill.

 ##### Weapon class

-Whatever its melee or ranged, a weapon additionally falls into one of several classes that intrinsically grants certain modifiers.
-These modifiers are only relevant if the associated [skill](#skills) is acquired.
+Whatever its melee or ranged, a weapon additionally falls into one of several classes that grants certain modifiers.
+These modifiers are only applied if the associated [skill](#skills) is acquired.

 ###### Blunt weapons

 Adds chance to [stun](#stun) for a certain duration.
-Not wielding any weapon, i.e. being unarmed, is considered as having the blunt class.
+Being unarmed is considered as wielding a blunt weapon.

 Stun requires the [traumatology](#traumatology) skill.